robertpiosik/CodeWebChat/README.md

 ## Browser integration

-Install the Connector in your favorite browser and never copy & paste again!
+Install the Connector in your favorite browser and never copy and paste again!

 Like all of Code Web Chat, the extension is [open-source](https://github.com/robertpiosik/CodeWebChat/blob/dev/packages/browser) and works with minimal permissions for your absolute privacy and security.